All Episodes

 There are people in the media that have enormous power.

-And you know, the U.S. Chamber of Commerce may have some power, but it pales by comparison to many others.
+And, you know, the U.S. Chamber of Commerce may have some power, but it pales by comparison to many others.

-The establishment is definitely I think we need to redefine what that is.
+I think we need to redefine what that is.

 Is that not interesting?

-Not because he mentioned me.
+Not because you mentioned me.

 There is no secret squirrel society.

-Don't believe what you've heard about skull and bones?
+Don't believe what you've heard about skull and bones.

-Don't believe what you've heard about the New World Order?
+Don't believe what you've heard about the New World Order.

-What other no no, no, no.
+No, no, no, no.

 Why would he say specifically that there are media people?

-Well, looked at it one way from his standpoint, you might be able to understand what he's saying because what's the chamber want?
+You might be able to understand what he's saying because what's the chamber want?

-What all these guys want?
+What do all these guys want?

 They want amnesty, and they haven't been able to get it yet.

-So they may be sitting there, damn it, damn it, frustrated.
+So they may be sitting there.

-And why haven't they done it?
+And why haven't they not?

-I said, Who are they blaming?
+I said, who are they blaming?

-So yeah.
+So, yeah.

-So they Jeb is saying there's no establishment.
+So they, Jeb is saying there's no establishment.

 I don't know who it is.